Skip to content

 The scale

-GAMSAT scores sit on a 0–100 scale, but they cluster: over 95% of candidates score between 40 and 80, and recent sittings have averaged about 58.
+GAMSAT scores sit on a 0–100 scale, but they cluster: over 95% of candidates score between 40 and 80, and community-compiled estimates put the typical overall in the high 50s (ACER publishes no official average).
 Your overall is a weighted average in which Section III counts double: (Section I + Section II + 2 × Section III) ÷ 4.
 A few universities recompute it as an unweighted average instead (Melbourne, UQ and Notre Dame among them) — so always check how your target programs read it.

 S1×1